wpmetabox/docs/_docs/composer.md

 {% include alert.html type="info" content="This guide is for the Meta Box core plugin.
 For Meta Box extensions, please see [this guide](https://docs.metabox.io/extensions/composer/)." %}

+{% include alert.html type="info" content="To make it easier for developers, I've created a composer.json file, which contains Meta Box plugin and all extensions.
+You can [grab it here](https://github.com/wpmetabox/library/blob/master/composer/composer.json) and remove the extensions you don't want to use." %}

 ## Installing Composer

 Please follow the [very detailed guide](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) on the Composer homepage to know how to install Composer on your system.